chipmc/ModMMA8452Q/README.md

 -------------------

 The MMA8452Q is an I2C-based 3-axis accelerometer.
 It has user selectable full scales of ±2g/±4g/±8g with high pass filtered data as well as non filtered data available real-time.
 Unique features include programmable interrupts, tap-detection, and orientation detection.

+I have updated this library to support hardware interupts for tap detection.

 Repository Contents
 -------------------